GWC-DCMB/curriculum-notebooks/paper/paper.md

 notebooks from GitHub.
 When meeting in person, most learners use Google Chromebooks which have limited programming capabilities, but easy use of a web browser.
-1. Assigning facilitators to groups allows learners to build a more personal connection with their facilitators, making them feel more comfortable asking questions.
+1. Assigning facilitators to groups allowed learners to build a more personal connection with their facilitators, making them feel more comfortable asking questions.
 1. Group projects were performed using paired programming to allow learners to collaborate and learn from each other.
-1. We use the "sticky note" system from The Carpentries by which learners can ask for help by putting up a colored sticky note (or a Zoom emoji in the case of virtual meetings) [@becker_responding_2016].
+1. We used the "sticky note" system from The Carpentries by which learners can ask for help by putting up a colored sticky note (or a Zoom emoji in the case of virtual meetings) [@becker_responding_2016].
 1. We exposed the learners to different aspects of data science by bringing in women guest speakers from academics and industry.
-This allowed them to better put what they were learning into context and think about how they might use the skills they were learning in potential future careers, and exposed them to successful women in STEM.
+This allowed them to better put what they were learning into context, think about how they might use the skills they were learning in potential future careers, and exposed them to successful women in STEM.